 - Due diligence report

 We also recommend our due diligence checklist

 What is Due Diligence?

-The due diligence audit enables companies to protect themselves by checking the assumptions and conditions of a mutual relationship or an offer and identifying relevant risks .What form of due diligence is appropriate depends on the specific situation and the level of risk.
+The due diligence audit enables companies to perform risk and compliance check to protect themselves by checking the assumptions and conditions of a mutual relationship or an offer and identifying relevant risks .What form of due diligence is appropriate depends on the specific situation, business transactions and the level of risk.